 - They are significantly more powerful than naturally aspirated engines, although they adversely affect fuel efficiency.

-- Turbochargers use exhaust gases to spin and create the additional pressure required to compress and send more engine to the combustion chambers inside the engine.
+- Turbochargers use exhaust gases to spin and create the additional pressure required to compress and send more engines to the combustion chambers inside the engine.

 5. Electric Motor